-CPED will plan to hold a workshop to evaluate the status of the AV operations in passenger service within a year of the issuance of this Decision.
+CPED will plan to hold a workshop to evaluate the status of the Phase I AV deployment operations in passenger service within a year of the issuance of this Decision.
 CPED may adjust the timing of the workshop as necessary to ensure there is a meaningful amount of data to discuss.
-The objectives of the workshop will include but are not limited to: the quality and quantity of data gathered to date;

-progress toward the Commission's goals for AV operations in passenger service; whether and how to revise the data collection requirements; whether to revise the program goals and establish targets; and whether there is need for any other changes to the AV pilot and deployment programs.
+The objectives of the workshop will include but are not limited to: the quality and quantity of data gathered to date; progress toward the Commission's goals for AV operations in passenger service; whether and how to revise the data collection requirements; whether to revise the program goals and establish targets; and whether there is need for any other changes to the AV pilot and the Phase I deployment programs.